oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

   -Djib.to.auth.password=<your-dockerhub-secret>
 ```

 **Note**: The _your-dockerhub-secret_ value will be your Docker Hub password or an access token if you have two-factor authentication enabled.
-If you are already logged in using `docker login` it is not required pass username/pass to each command.
+If you are already logged in using `docker login` it is not required passing username/pass to each command.

 ### Run the Kubernetes sub-generator